reactjs/react.dev/content/docs/hooks-reference.md

 However, not all effects can be deferred.
 For example, a DOM mutation that is visible to the user must fire synchronously before the next paint so that the user does not perceive a visual inconsistency.
 (The distinction is conceptually similar to passive versus active event listeners.)
 For these types of effects, React provides one additional Hook called [`useLayoutEffect`](#uselayouteffect).
 It has the same signature as `useEffect`, and only differs in when it is fired.

+Additionally, starting in React 18, the function passed to `useEffect` will fire synchronously **before** layout and paint when it's the result of a discrete user input such as a click, or when it's the result of an update wrapped in [`flushSync`](/docs/react-dom.html#flushsync).
+This behavior allows the result of the effect to be observed by the event system, or by the caller of [`flushSync`](/docs/react-dom.html#flushsync).

+> Note
+>
+> This only affects the timing of when the function passed to `useEffect` is called - updates scheduled inside these effects are still deferred.
+This is different than [`useLayoutEffect`](#uselayouteffect), which fires the function and processes the updates inside of it immediately.

-Although `useEffect` is deferred until after the browser has painted, it's guaranteed to fire before any new renders.
+Even in cases where `useEffect` is deferred until after the browser has painted, it's guaranteed to fire before any new renders.
 React will always flush a previous render's effects before starting a new update.

 #### Conditionally firing an effect {#conditionally-firing-an-effect}